De Hoge Veluwe National Park: Wildlife

-As of 2022, many sources, including Park management, state that there are only a few mouflons left due to wolf predation.
-As mouflon is critical to the conservation of specific biotopes on which other ground species are dependent, action against Wolf presence might be considered in the close future.
+As of 2022, many sources, including park management, state that there are only a few mouflons left due to wolf predation.
+As mouflon is critical to the conservation of specific biotopes on which other ground species are dependent, action against the wolves may be considered.

-Other species found in the park include foxes, badgers, and the European pine marten.
+Other species found in the park include foxes, badgers, and European pine martens.

 Miscellaneous

-KLM's new airliner, a Boeing 777-300ER, has been given the name "Nationaal Park De Hoge Veluwe", because an aircraft of this type is supposedly the most efficient and environmentally friendly one in its series.
+A Boeing 777-300ER of KLM carries the name Nationaal Park De Hoge Veluwe.